 Paul Rogerville, Proprietor/Winemaker

-After 25 years in the financial and corporate world, Paul spent the last 20 as owner of a successful construction company.
+After 25 years in the financial and corporate world, Paul spent the last 20 years of his career as owner of a successful construction company.
 Somewhere amidst running a business built on brick, concrete and plaster, he made the trek to Napa and thus began his love affair with grapes.
 In 1989, his friend Pat Smith introduced Paul to home winemaking and ten years later they made their first wine together.

-Farley Walker, Communications Manager
+Farley Walker, Wordsmith

-Patrick Smith, Winemaker
+Patrick Smith, Consulting Winemaker

 Pat moved to the Bay Area to attend Menlo College and Stanford University in 1957 after a stint in the Marine Corps.
 He joined the banking world after a year-and-a-half venture in the Reno, Nevada, casino scene.
 In 1983, Pat became interested in winemaking and went on to earn numerous amateur awards.
 He attended various UC Davis winemaking classes during his nearly 30-year winemaking career.